Our 8 top strategies to manage Sleep Regressions

 The increased separation anxiety comes from the object permanency theory, explained above, developing even more.

-My middle child was very impacted around this age as he had a deep desire to be independent and the frustration around his language was evident – he wanted to communicate effectively but just couldn’t.
+Our middle child was very impacted around this age as he had a deep desire to be independent and the frustration around his language was evident – he wanted to communicate effectively but just couldn’t.

 It can also coincide with a parent’s decision to move their child to a toddler bed, as it gives them the extra independence they crave.